Jingning-Zhang/PROSPER/lassosum2.md

 A toy example is provided also in the last section of [README.md](https://github.com/Jingning-Zhang/PROSPER/blob/main/README.md) on the website of [PROSPER]( https://github.com/Jingning-Zhang/PROSPER).

-Example codes for runing lassosum2 in both EUR and AFR populations:
+Example codes for running lassosum2 in both EUR and AFR populations:

 ```
 package='/dcs04/nilanjan/data/jzhang2/MEPRS/pacakge/try_from_github/PROSPER'